Lucia's Blog: 2021

 • We must arm ourselves with the weapons of war, fighting the enemy on the home front.

-• Let us never forget that we must be warriors ready to fight at all times: warriors who purpose in our hearts to have victory.
-The Kingdom of heaven is for valiant warriors and not cowardly ones.
+• Let us always remember that we must be warriors ready to fight at all times: warriors whose purpose is to have victory.
+The Kingdom of Heaven is for valiant warriors and not cowardly ones.

 Let us be encouraged by Nehemiah's exhortation.